 Do you need a license to drive a boat?

-Born after December 31, 1987?
-You must have a Oklahoma Boater Education Card to operate any motorized watercraft greater than 10 horsepower or a sailboat 16 feet or longer in Oklahoma.
+Anyone aged 12 to 15 must have a Oklahoma Boater Education Card to operate any motorized watercraft greater than 10 horsepower or a sailboat 16 feet or longer in Oklahoma.

 Animated, narrated & perfect for all ages.